The Fate of Entanglement: Separable set

 Now, the reduced density matrix of subsystem 1 is the convex sum $\rho_1=\sum_n p_n\rho_{1}^{(n)}$.
 The FRH implies that $\rho_1$ inherits full rank from the states $\rho_{1}^{(n)}$.
 (Since the sum of a full-rank matrix and an arbitrary one also has full rank, we actually only need to know that at least one $\rho_1^{(n)}$ is of full rank.)
-As the same holds for the other subsystems, we conclude that the $\lambda=\infty$ product has full rank, and thus lies on the separable continent.
+As the same holds for the other subsystems, we conclude that the $\lambda=\infty$ product has full rank, and thus lies inside the separable continent (not on its frontier).
 Therefore, there exists a scale beyond which all entanglement disappears.
 The sudden death occurs irrespective of the number of subsystems or the precise nature of the state; it even holds at a quantum critical phase transition where quantum fluctuations proliferate to all scales.
 This result shows that, although local observables can possess slowly decaying algebraic correlations, entanglement decays drastically faster, to the point of having a finite range.
+This can be understood from the monogamy of entanglement: in a typical local Hamiltonian, the interactions favour entanglement among nearby degrees of freedom, which strongly limits the capacity to entangle with more distant sites.
+In analogy with charged impurities in a material, one could say that ``entanglement is screened'' by the environment of $A=A_1\cdots A_m$.
 Our conclusion encompasses and generalises numerous examples of bipartite entanglement sudden death at finite separation~\cite{Osterloh_2002,Osborne,JTBBJH18,klco2021entanglement,klco2021geometric,parez2023separability,parez2023fermionic}, which are very specific cases of the general multipartite phenomenon.
+Below we illustrate the rigorous finite range of multiparty entanglement in two models.